TauNoor/Classification-model-for-recipes/README.md

 **Group 2:** The dataset with low number of ingredients (less than or equal to 8)

-**Null hypothesis:** There is no difference in mean accuracy between data with low no. of ingredients and high no. of ingredients.
+**Null hypothesis:** The model is fair.
+There is no difference in mean accuracy between data with low no. of ingredients and high no. of ingredients.

-**Alternative hypothesis:** There is a difference in mean accuracy betwene data with low no. of ingredients and high no. of ingredients.
+**Alternative hypothesis:** The model is not fair.
+There is a difference in mean accuracy betwene data with low no. of ingredients and high no. of ingredients.

 **Test statistic:** Absolute difference in mean accuracy